Crystals Jun 25, 2026 · 11 min read · Updated Jul 20, 2026

-Amethyst: The Complete Guide to the Stone of Spiritual Protection
+Amethyst: The Complete Guide to the Stone of Spiritual Growth

-Amethyst: The Complete Guide to the Stone of Spiritual Protection
+Amethyst: The Complete Guide to the Stone of Spiritual Growth

 Haveyou ever lain awake at night, mind racing with worries, and wondered if a simple stone held on your nightstand could help you settle into sleep?
 Many people turn to amethyst for its quiet violet hue and the sense of calm it seems to invite.
 This article explores the stone’s history, its place in various spiritual traditions, and practical, grounded ways to work with it tonight—without promising miracles or medical cures.